 Both xsl:variable and xsl:param are allowed as top-level elements.
 A top-level variable-binding element declares a global variable that is visible everywhere.
 A top-level xsl:param element declares a parameter to the stylesheet; XSLT does not define the mechanism by which parameters are passed to the stylesheet.
 It is an error if a stylesheet contains more than one binding of a top-level variable with the same name and same import precedence.
-At the top-level, the expression or template specifying the variable value is evaluated with the same context as that used to process the root node of the source document: the current node is the root node of the source document.
+At the top-level, the expression or template specifying the variable value is evaluated with the same context as that used to process the root node of the source document: the current node is the root node of the source document and the current node list is a list containing just the root node of the source document.
 If the template or expression specifying the value of a global variable x references a global variable y, then the value for y must be computed before the value of x.
 It is an error if it is impossible to do this for all global variable definitions; in other words, it is an error if the definitions are circular.